Straggler Robust Distributed Matrix Inverse Approximation: Robust to Stragglers

-The encoding-decoding scheme $(\Bb,\ab_{\I})$ from \cite{CMH20} can be adapted to this setting, when the proposed algorithms are deployed in a distributed manner.
-The correspondence between (i) the gradient coding scheme and (ii) distributed matrix inversion, is that the partial gradients in (i) will correspond to the set of columns a worker in (ii) is assigned to compute.
-It is crucial that there is no overlap between the assigned columns of congruent workers \cite{CMH20}.
-This gradient coding scheme sets a framework for other straggler tolerant distributed ``linear'' computations; e.g. matrix multiplication.
-The main idea behind this scheme relies on the pigeonhole principle.
-In such a scenario, the communication load per worker will scale according to the number of rows it is assigned.
+To simplify our presentation, we assume that $(s+1)\mid N$ and $k\mid n$ for $s$ the maximum number of stragglers, and let $\ell=\frac{N}{s+1}$ to be equal to $k$ (as was assumed in \cite{TLDK17}).
+Moreover, we assume the workers are \textit{homogeneous} (i.e. they have the same computational power), and therefore equal computational loads are assigned to them.
+The analysis and modification to the encoding algorithm for heterogeneous workers in \cite{CMH20} also applies to the coded scheme we present below.

-Additionally, since the encoding can be viewed as a task assignment, the columns can be sent in a sequential manner.
-The overall communication instances will be more, though the overall communication load will be less on average.
+We adapt the GC scheme from \cite{CMH20} which relies on the pigeonhole principle, to our setting, when Algorithms \ref{inv_alg} and \ref{pinv_alg} are deployed in a distributed manner.
+The correspondence between (i) the GC scheme and (ii) distributed matrix inversion, is that the partial gradient $\gb_i$ in (i) corresponds to $\Acal_i$ in (ii).
+Considering $N$ workers, by requesting $s+1$ workers to compute $\Acal_i$ for each $i\in\N_k$, as long as $f\coloneqq N-s$ workers respond, the approximation scheme tolerates $s$ stragglers and $\widehat{\Ab^{-1}}$ is recoverable.
+We allocate to the workers with consecutive indices the same computation, i.e. the workers with indices $\{(i-1)\cdot(s+1),\cdots,i\cdot(s+1)\}$ each compute $\Acal_i$, for each $i$.
+In such a scenario, the communication load per worker will scale according to the number of columns which comprise each $\Acal_i$, when compared to the GC scheme.
+It is crucial that there is no overlap between the assigned columns of workers with congruent indices $\bmod (s+1)$\footnote{Recall that $a$ is congruent to $b$ if $a\equiv b\bmod(s+1)$.}.

-Furthermore, this suggests a \textit{distributed Newton's-method} which is robust to stragglers, similar in spirit to \cite{GKCMR19}.
-Parallel to gradient coding \cite{TLDK17}; where the crux is to recover the gradient of the objective function in order to perform SD, in Newton's method it is to recover the inverse of the Hessian.
+Once $f$ workers respond, we are guaranteed by the pigeonhole that at least one complete residue system of indices has responded.
+That is, there is at least one integer $l\in\N_{s+1}$ for which all workers with index congruent to $l\bmod(s+2)$ have responded \cite{CMH20}.
+The central server knows the index set $\I$ of the $f$ responsive workers, and can therefore determine an integer $l$ which corresponds to a complete residue system\footnote{More than one may occur, and we are guaranteed that at least one always occurs, as long as no less than $N-s$ workers respond.}.
+Note that we are actually working $\bmod(s+1)$, but since we indexed the workers starting from 1, we describe everything $\bmod(s+2)$ and do not consider the congruence class which is equivalent to $0\bmod(s+1)$.